brocaar/chirpstack-docs/docs/project/guides/connect-device.md

 A common error with ABP devices is that they "forget" their frame-counters after a power-cycle.
-This is against the latest specifications, but unfortunatey happens with many devices.
+This is against the latest specifications, but unfortunately happens with many devices.
 In this case you can enable the **Disable frame-counter check** option in the device configuration.